lando/lando/docs/config/nginx.md

 # nginx

-[nginx](https://www.nginx.com/resources/wiki/) is a very common webserver and reverse proxy
+[nginx](https://www.nginx.com/resources/wiki/) is a very common web server and reverse proxy

 You can easily add it to your Lando app by adding an entry to the [services](./../config/services.md) top-level config in your [Landofile](./../config/lando.md).